stntsai/YelpCamp/README.md

 # [YelpCamp](https://warm-retreat-17606.herokuapp.com/)
-A website where users can create accounts and log in to create, modify, and delete new campgrounds as well as those activities for reviews.
+A website where users can create accounts and log in to create, modify, and delete new campgrounds as well as to conduct those actions for reviews.